Category:

 “Media Orchestration and MAM are still considered separate functions”

 It’s 2024!
 As far as we’re concerned metadata, media management and orchestration are inextricably linked functions in a joined-up operation.
 Our clients want to keep control of their assets throughout and beyond any delivery process.
-Our platform are designed to allow exactly that.
+Our platforms are designed to allow exactly that.

 “The industry is spawning more and more platforms and enterprise buses”